Early access — Free for Everyone

 Yes.
 The Team plan includes one OIDC provider (e.g. Google Workspace, Okta, Azure AD, Keycloak).
 Enterprise supports multiple OIDC/OAuth2 providers.
 The Free tier uses built-in email/password auth plus social login (GitHub, Google).

-Is each app’s database isolated from other apps?
+Is each artifact’s database isolated from other artifacts?

 Yes.
-Every app gets its own dedicated SQLite database file.
-There is no cross-app or cross-tenant data mixing.
+Every data-backed artifact gets its own dedicated SQLite database file.
+There is no cross-artifact or cross-tenant data mixing.
 You can query it from Liquid templates, the JSON API endpoints, or browse it directly in the admin panel.

 Yes.
 A single publish call can include as many files as needed — HTML, CSS, JS, images, fonts, and more.
 The full set of files becomes an immutable version.
 Asset size limits apply per plan: 50 MB total per version on Free and Team, 500 MB on Enterprise.